 NSF/DFG Collaboration to Understand the Prime Factors Driving Distortion in Milled Aluminum Workpieces

-PhD students Destiny Garcia, Renan Ribero, Christopher D’Elia
+Graduate students Destiny Garcia, Renan Ribero, Christopher D’Elia, Christopher Chighizola

 Distortion in manufacturing is a defined as the deviation of a part shape from original intent after released from the fixture.
 In machining, there are two main causes of part distortion: